-The Greenway is home to several historical buildings, 40 miles of trails, and several lakes.
-Visitors can enjoy hiking and biking trails, nature walks, kayaking, swimming, fishing, horseback riding, camping, and many more activities during their time at the preserve.
+The Greenway has several historical buildings, 40 miles of trails, and several lakes.
+Visitors can enjoy hiking and biking trails, nature walks, kayaking, swimming, fishing, horseback riding, camping, and many more activities at the preserve.

-They can also learn about the historical link the site shares with the Catawba Indians and the Civil War.
-The Anne Springs Close Greenway is an ideal location for enjoying a peaceful nature outing when you visit York County and its beautiful countryside.
+They can also learn about the site’s historical link with the Catawba Indians and the Civil War.
+The Anne Springs Close Greenway is ideal for enjoying a peaceful nature outing when you visit York County and its beautiful countryside.

 See Related: Best South Carolina Beaches